Manwe-777/tool-db/README.md

 Note the third function (putCrdt); For p2p networks some times you want to have conflict resolution on certain documents, to do this we use [automerge](https://github.com/automerge/automerge).
 Please take a look at it to know how it works in detail!
 The only thing you need to know on Tool Db is that you have to send an `Automerge.BinaryChange[]` (you get it using `Automerge.change()`).
 The recieving peer will process the changes, compare it to its stored documents and generate a new document with JSON CRDT applied to it, then relay the final document back to you.

 To listen for a value changes you can set up a listener on a key.
 Beware the listener will check for all keys *starting with* the supplied key, so for example, if you use "value." as your listener if will execute on every key that starts with "value.".
-This is useful for checking against a public key or namespace.
+This is useful for checking against an address or namespace.
 ```
 const listenerId = client.addKeyListener("value", console.log);
 client.removeKeyListener(listenerId);